jastro-dev/operational-efficiency-and-predictive-analytics-candy-distribution/README.md

-# Operational Efficiency Benchmarking for Candy Distribution
+# Operational Efficiency & Predictive Analytics: Candy Distribution

 This project benchmarks and improves the operational efficiency of a candy manufacturing and distribution business.
 It integrates diverse data sources, performs detailed analyses, and builds predictive and interactive tools to provide actionable insights and continuous monitoring for data-driven decision-making.
 The project includes a complete data pipeline, exploratory data analysis, predictive modeling, and interactive dashboards.